 YOU'VE GOT THIS

-These are just a few suggestions that you may not have known about - there are loads of other things you could try to make sure you can continue to be your best self in 2020!
+These are just a few suggestions that you may not have known about—there are loads of other things you could try to make sure you can continue to be your best self, like trying Saalt products, period care simplified.
 Keeping these things in mind as you set your goals for the new year will hopefully make you feel like you can conquer the world!
-(Because you totally can!!)
+Because you totally can!